vincentwun/Gemini-Nano-locally/README.md

-# How to Run Gemini Nano Locally in Your Browser
+# How to Run Gemini Nano Locally???

-In this article, I am going to share how to use Google Chrome (Developer Version) to run Gemini Nano.
+Hi every, I am going to share how to use Google Chrome (Developer Version) to run Gemini Nano.

 ## Setup Steps: